 Karen Beauchemin calls gardening her therapy.
-Widowed seven months before the pandemic began, she’s spent a lot of time in her West Yarmouth, Massachusetts, garden this year, tending to her vegetables and flowers from her perch on “my little bench.”
+Over the years, she’s spent a lot of time in her West Yarmouth, Massachusetts, garden tending to her vegetables and flowers from her perch on “my little bench.”

-Gardening should be fun, not back breaking.
+Gardening should be fun, not backbreaking.
 So, like Beauchemin, invest in the tools that make it an easier and safer activity as you age.
 Those tools are often simple and inexpensive — or things you can adapt yourself.

 “If you make it easier on you, you’re going to be doing it longer,” says Phyllis Turner, 73, a master gardener with the Bedford County Office of Virginia Cooperative Extension.
-Turner, a retired nurse, works with a therapeutic gardening program that encourages people of all abilities to garden, and often highlights supportive techniques, such as how to adapt gardening tools.
+Turner, a retired nurse, works with a therapeutic gardening program that encourages people of all abilities to garden and often highlights supportive techniques, such as how to adapt gardening tools.

 Turner and her husband tend a quarter-acre vegetable garden and 25 flower beds.
 Her favorite leaf rake is one her husband made lighter by cutting 12 inches off the handle.
 He then wrapped the rake with pipe insulation, making it easier to grasp.

-“Long-handled tools … can get very heavy and they tend to be much longer than they need to be,” Turner says.
+“Long-handled tools … can get very heavy, and they tend to be much longer than they need to be,” Turner says.

-Reduce Stress and Strain
+Reduce stress and strain